Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 “That wasp provides nutrients for the fig in addition to the pollination.”

 The eggs hatch before our eyes as we contemplate the wasps.
 Wingless males are born, mate quickly with the females, and then die just as quickly inside the fig after a few hours.
 The fig is their short-lived home from which they never emerge.
 On the other hand, the females join the F-15 squadron.
-It’s a short life cycle, and someone remarks that perhaps some of the females feel they’ve given enough without helping the figs thrive.
+It’s a short life cycle, and someone remarks that perhaps some females feel they’ve given enough without helping the figs thrive.

 “The fig trees’ instinct is to thrive,” Galacti says.
 “After all, they are assisting the wasps with reproduction.
 This is their season; this is their time.
 In addition, you miss another part of the cycle without the ripening figs.”